SSODelta/DELTA/README.md

 ## Colors
 DELTA adds extensive support for colors, making it trivial to convert between various color spaces.
 Any color in DELTA is an instance of a *color space*.
-All color spaces are subclass of com.delta.colors.Colour, which itself is an abstract class aggregating a vector representing the values of the color channels in the color space extending Colour.
+All color spaces are subclass of com.delta.colors.Colour.
+The Colour class is an abstract class containing a vector representing the values of the color channels in the color space extending Colour.
 So RGB is a subclass of Colour, which implements the Red-Green-Blue color space.
 RGB is not abstract so we can invoke its constructor to create a new Colour object.

     Colour red = new RGB(255, 0, 0);